Building a successful brand can be challenging and overwhelming, especially if you’re not sure where to start.

 Here are some items on the brand identity checklist:

 When you say brand, people think more about the logo than the product, service, or concept that distinguishes a business.
-And this is because the logo is the most comprehensive visual representation of a brand.
+This is because the logo is the most comprehensive visual representation of a brand.
 It reveals the brand name, color, and other key brand information.
 Create a logo that is visually appealing and aligns with your brand’s core values and personality.

 Brand colors and fonts